Debt buyback a bullish bet for LyondellBasell

-NEW YORK Chemical maker LyondellBasell's (LYB.N) plan to buy back nearly $2.8 billion in debt and pay a special dividend nearly the same size is a bullish bet that demand for commodity chemicals will recover from a recent soft patch and rally the rest of the decade.
+NEW YORK, Oct 21 Chemical maker LyondellBasell's (LYB.N) plan to buy back nearly $2.8 billion in debt and pay a special dividend nearly the same size is a bullish bet that demand for commodity chemicals will recover from a recent soft patch and rally the rest of the decade.

 The company, which exited Chapter 11 bankruptcy protection last year, said late on Thursday it would launch a tender offer for $1.47 billion of 8 percent notes due in 2017 and $1.32 billion of 11 percent notes due in 2018.

-News of the buyback and dividend were widely applauded on Wall Street, where shares of LyondellBasell were up 10 percent at $30.13 in midday Friday trading.
+News of the buyback and dividend were widely applauded on Wall Street, where shares of LyondellBasell rose 12.5 percent to $30.80 just after Friday's opening bell.

 Paying off the debt years ahead of schedule -- and not keeping cash around for a rainy day -- could be seen as a risky move, especially given the potential for another recession in the United States or Europe, the company's two largest markets.